columbia/VIA/README.md

 ## 2. Performance Evaluation

+### 2.0 Prelogue

+**Evaluation Platform**
 Since the hardware support for ACCA is not avaiable yet, we provide an Arm Neoverse N1 System Development Platform (N1SDP) that runs modified RMM and
 Trusted Firmware-A (TF-A) as EL3M to get a preliminary measure of CCA performance.
 We provide remote access for you to run benchmarks on the N1SDP.

+**Evaluation Tools**
+Due to legal issues, we cannot modify QEMU and make it support CCA KVM for performance evaluation by the time we submitted the paper.
+Therefore we use kvmtool instead.
+For now, We have made QEMU support CCA KVM and we will report the new benchmark results here.

+We also changed the client machine for the network benchmarks in order to make this artifact evaluation available to the reviwers so the kvmtool results may also change.

 ### 2.1 Prerequisites